Why Does Shaving Cause More Acne? Causes and the Right Way to Prevent It

 Share

-Have you ever noticed more acne after shaving?
+Have you ever noticed acne getting worse after shaving?

-It’s not your imagination.
-Your shaving routine and razor habits can actually make acne worse.
+You’re not imagining it.
+Your shaving routine and razor hygiene can actually make acne worse.

-And if it gets worse, it can affect not only your appearance but also your daily comfort and confidence.
+And when it gets worse, it can affect not only your appearance but also your daily comfort and confidence.

 What Happens When Acne Gets Worse After Shaving?